ToxPi/ToxPi-Weight-Optimization/README.md

 * Number of response levels - (2, 3, 4)
 * Underlying slice data distributions - (Normal, Gamma, Uniform, Mixed)

 All possible combinations of selected factors were tested 1000 times to produce an empirical error distribution for each combination.
 All methods and results are located within the folder labeled simulation_studies.
 Information within the folder:
 * MAEData - inidividual error results for every trial and every combination
+* stats_data - some summary statistics for distributions of error and running time
-* statsData -
+*
 The  are located within the folder labeled MAEData.
 Selected factors included the following:
 * MAE Data
 * For users looking to generate a predesigned layer file of ToxPi profiles with Python, or users who are unsure, see [Method 1](#method-1-toxpi_creationpy--toxpi_creation_customizedpy).